Cannabis industry overview: all you need to know

 Governments need to ensure they do not overtax an industry that already needs large sums to grow and look at the wider picture when legislating the industry, such as how it could affect healthcare, social and justice budgets.

 The same will apply to the cannabis industry, which needs to convince governments not to overburden it.
-But the health and social implications of legalising any drug means governments will not allow the industry to steam ahead like it has with big tech.
+But the health and social implications of legalising any drug means governments will not allow the industry to steam ahead like it has with big tech or cryptocurrencies.
 However, governments and policy-makers move at a snail’s pace compared to entrepreneurship and business, and this will slow the progress of legalised cannabis firms.
 This has already proven true in places that have embraced marijuana: initial tax revenues in Canada and California were much lower than expected during the first year of legalisation because regulatory red tape stopped the industry from realising its potential.
 Big backlogs of sales permits and cultivation licenses were to blame, demonstrating the infrastructure is not yet in place.

 Finding the perfect formula that allows cannabis to be effectively regulated without hampering the business opportunity will not be easy.